-1. proposals are submitted within the deadline;

-2. all standard documents required are completed;

-3. beneficiaries are eligible.
+- 1. proposals are submitted within the deadline; - 2. all standard documents required are completed; - 3. beneficiaries are eligible.

 It shall then carry out an evaluation of proposals based on the operations selection criteria, approved by the joint monitoring committee and submit all the material to the managing authority.
-After the managing authority makes sure that the procedure for evaluating proposals was carried out in accordance with the terms of the call for proposals and the approved operations selection criteria, it submits to the joint steering committee:

-$\hfill\square$ the project fiches of the submitted project proposals;

-\Box a ranking list of the evaluated project proposals;

-\Box all evaluation forms.
+After the managing authority makes sure that the procedure for evaluating proposals was carried out in accordance with the terms of the call for proposals and the approved operations selection criteria, it submits to the joint steering evaluating proposals was carried out in accordance with the terms of the call for proposals and the approved operations selection criteria, it submits to the joint steering committee: ☐ the project fiches of the submitted project proposals; □ a ranking list of the evaluated project proposals; □ all evaluation forms.
 In evaluating proposals, the joint secretariat may be assisted by external experts, selected in agreement with the participating countries.
 The joint steering committee conduct the procedure for the selection of the operations to be funded, and report to the Joint Monitoring Committee that has the ultimate responsibility for the selection of operations.
 On the basis of the decision of the Joint Monitoring Committee (selected operations), the managing authority shall contract the lead beneficiaries of the selected operations.